rancher/docs/content/rancher/v2.6/en/cluster-provisioning/registered-clusters/_index.md

 _Available as of v2.6.3_

 Authorized Cluster Endpoint (ACE) support has been added for registered RKE2 and K3s clusters.
 This support includes manual steps you will perform on the downstream cluster to enable the ACE.
-For additional information on the ACE, click [here]({{<baseurl>}}/rancher/v2.6/en/cluster-admin/cluster-access/ace/).
+For additional information on the authorized cluster endpoint, click [here]({{<baseurl>}}/rancher/v2.6/en/cluster-admin/cluster-access/ace/).

 > **Note:**
 >
+> - These steps only need to be performed on the control plane nodes of the downstream cluster.
+You must configure each control plane node individually.
+>
 > - The following steps will work on both RKE2 and K3s clusters registered in v2.6.x as well as those registered (or imported) from a previous version of Rancher with an upgrade to v2.6.x.
 >
 > - These steps will alter the configuration of the downstream RKE2 and K3s clusters and deploy the `kube-api-authn-webhook`.
 If a future implementation of ACE requires an update to the `kube-api-authn-webhook`, then this would also have to be done manually.
 For more information on this webhook, click [here]({{<baseurl>}}/rancher/v2.6/en/cluster-admin/cluster-access/ace/#about-the-kube-api-auth-authentication-webhook).

-###### **Manual steps to be taken on the downstream cluster to enable ACE:**
+###### **Manual steps to be taken on the control plane of each downstream cluster to enable ACE:**

 1. Create a file at `/var/lib/rancher/{rke2,k3s}/kube-api-authn-webhook.yaml` with the following contents: